Toppenn/Dark-Vessel-Inspection-Triage/README.md

 broadcasting.
 We did not respond by writing a longer prompt: each of those failures is now a deterministic rule in `validate.py` with a test that reproduces it. **Guardrails here are not prompt hygiene; they are the product.**

+**A guardrail that rejects real data is worse than the fabrication it catches.** The check on the analyst's prose compared its figures against the record's indicators and length only — so when the analyst correctly wrote "44.02 km from base", quoting a distance the dossier itself computes, four reports were blocked outright.
+The comparison now covers every figure the dossier legitimately holds for a record: length, distance, position, score, and its zone identifiers.
+The fabricated-length case it was written for is still caught.

 **Asking again beats warning about it.** The analyst's recurring failure is truncation, not
 invention: it ranks the obvious candidates and stops, dropping one to three medium-priority